zeixcom/craft-boarding/README.md

 4. Fill in the tour details:
    - **Name**: The name of your tour
    - **Description**: A brief description of what the tour covers
+   - **Progress Indicator Position**: Where the progress indicator should be positioned
+   - **Autoplay**: Whether the tour should autoplay or not
    - **User Group**: The user groups the tour should be available to
    - **Steps**: Add one or more steps to your tour
      - **Title**: Step title